 What is the English Language Institute?

-The ELI prepare students to student in an American university by improving their academic English proficiency.
+The ELI prepare students for an American university by improving their academic English proficiency.

 Why enroll in the Bridge Program?